A Survey on Explainable Reinforcement Learning: Concepts, Algorithms, Challenges: Explainability in RL

 \subsubsection{Explanation-generating}

-Explanation-generate methods employ an explicit auxiliary reasoning mechanism to facilitate the automatic generation of explanations.
-The acquisition of such an explicit reasoning mechanism for explanation relies on the emulation of human cognitive processes involved in learning novel concepts.
-In the following, we present a collection of influential works that illustrate these types of explainability, which are summarized in Table~\ref{explanation-generating}.
+Explanation-generating methods utilize an explicit auxiliary reasoning mechanism to facilitate the automatic generation of explanations.
+The development of such a mechanism relies on emulating the human cognitive processes involved in learning novel concepts.
+Below, we present a selection of influential works that demonstrate these types of explainability, summarized in Table~\ref{explanation-generating}.

-Counterfactual explanations answer the question of "why perform X" by explaining "why not perform Y"~(the counterfactual of X)~\citep{olson2021counterfactual,AIM,yu2023explainable,stein2021generating}. \citet{olson2021counterfactual} crafts counterfactual states $s'$ that have minimal divergence from the current state $s$, yet lead to distinct agent actions,while \citet{stein2021generating} emphasize the Q-value discrepancies between counterfactual action pairs.
-On the causal front, \citet{AIM} leverages the causal model to grasp the world through distinct variables and potential interrelationships to further elucidate both action reasons and counterfactuals.
+Counterfactual explanations answer the question of "why perform X" by explaining "why not perform Y"~(the counterfactual of X)~\cite{olson2021counterfactual,AIM,yu2023explainable,amitai2022don,stein2021generating, amitai2024explaining}. \cite{olson2021counterfactual, yu2023explainable,meulemans2024would} crafts counterfactual states $s'$ that have minimal divergence from the current state $s$, yet lead to distinct agent actions, while \cite{stein2021generating} emphasize the Q-value discrepancies between counterfactual action pairs.
+On the causal front, \cite{AIM} leverages the causal model to grasp the world through distinct variables and potential interrelationships to further elucidate both action reasons and counterfactuals.
 However, the rigidity of the causal model hampers its adaptability, and the method can only be implemented in discrete action space.
-To bridge this gap, \citet{yu2023explainable} melds attention-driven causal techniques, facilitating causal influence quantification in continuous action spaces and illuminating the long-term repercussions of such actions.
+To bridge this gap, \cite{yu2023explainable, meulemans2024would} melds attention-driven causal techniques, facilitating causal influence quantification in continuous action spaces and illuminating the long-term repercussions of such actions.
+Meanwhile, \cite{amitai2024explaining} improves the explainability of counterfactual explanations by visually comparing the actions chosen by the agent with the counterfactual outcomes.

-Instruction-based Behavior Explanation~(IBE)~\citep{IBE_1,IBE_2} enhances explainability with formal agent instructions.
-In basic IBE~\citep{IBE_1}, the agent acquires the capability to explain the behavior with instruction.
+Instruction-based Behavior Explanation~(IBE)~\cite{IBE_1,IBE_2} enhances explainability with formal agent instructions.
+In basic IBE~\cite{IBE_1}, the agent acquires the capability to explain the behavior with instruction.
 The learning process includes estimating the target of the agent actions by simulation and acquiring a mapping from the target of the agent actions to the expressions with a clustering approach.
 However, it is difficult to divide the state space to assign an explanation signal in much more complex tasks.
-Consequently, in their advanced IBE approach~\citep{IBE_2}, a neural network model is employed to construct the mapping, enabling its adaptability to intricate state space.
+Consequently, in their advanced IBE approach~\cite{IBE_2}, DNN model is employed to construct the mapping, enabling its adaptability to intricate state space.